Our core team, below, is complemented by a network of associates whose expertise we draw upon and whose articles we also publish from time to time.

 From 1991 to 2012 he was chief international economist of Lombard Street Research, where he helped set up the company’s world service.
 During this time, he wrote and commented on all major world economies.
 From 2012 to 2014 he ran his own macroeconomic forecasting consultancy, Stein Brothers (UK).
 In 2014, Stein Brothers (UK) was acquired by Oxford Economics, and he became their Director, Asset Management Services.
 From October 2016 to August 2017, he was Managing Director, Developed Markets Research at 4Cast RGE.

 He is a senior fellow of the Adam Smith Institute.
 From 2013 to 2016 he was visiting professor in the Department of Economics at Royal Holloway University of London; and from 2013 to 2016 he was senior non-resident fellow at the Chongyang Institute for Financial Studies, Renmin University, Beijing.
 He regularly appears on television and at conferences.
-Gabriel has an MA in military history from Buckingham University and has written a novel which has received numerous kind letters of rejection.
+Gabriel has an MA in military history from Buckingham University.
+His first novel, An English Revenge, was published in January 2018.

 The major part of his career was spent at the Bank of England where his last post was as Chief Manager of the Reserves.
 He also worked at the Hong Kong Monetary Authority, where he was Executive Director in charge of Reserves Management, and acted as a UK director at the European Investment Bank and European Investment Fund and a technical expert on markets at the European Commission.